4janel/core-code-from-scratch-readme/Algorithms - Week 1/Week challenges (Thursday) 💻/3. Treasures 👑/README.md

 And finally we have the last message in chest 'A' "The middle chest has a treasure."
 Then we identify the two chests with a treasure.

-By chest 'A' statement, that means both 'A' and 'C' have treasure.
+By chest 'A' statement, that means both 'A' and 'C' have treasures.